 The safest way to train is to use the strength training machines, as they are specially designed, so you cannot do the movements incorrectly unless you take on too much weight and start making “alternative” movements to cope with the load.
 When you become more experienced you can use free weights if you want.

 When you show up in a Fitness Center for the first time, you are offered a trial lesson, which has an important function.
 It’s a prerequisite for you to get a good start, which means doing the right thing from the beginning – in my opinion.
-During the trial lesson, you can have your own personal program put together in consultation with the instructor – you can mention that you are runner and want to use strength training as supplemental training.
+During the trial lesson, you can have your own personal program put together in consultation with the instructor – you can mention that you are a runner and want to use strength training as supplemental training.

 The instructor will guide you in performing the exercises correctly.
-If you forget it to another time, ask the Instructor again.
+If you forget it another time, ask the Instructor again.
 But each machine is usually provided with a small illustration of which muscle groups you are training.
 If you look at the picture below: The red area is the primary area, the lighter area as on the LOW ROW is the secondary area and then a label on how you perform the exercise.

 Operation of the machines